 Maryland law imposes a cap on the maximum amount of certain damages that can be recovered in wrongful death cases.
 The wrongful death damage cap only applies to non-economic damage for things such as pain & suffering.
 The cap does not apply to lost income, medical expenses and other economic damages.
 The cap adjusts upward each year.

-Going into 2022, the damage cap on pain & suffering in Maryland wrongful death lawsuit is $2,280,000.
-That cap is set to increase October 1, 2022.
-For wrongful death cases based on medical malpractice the cap on non-economic damages is $1,075,000.
+In 2023, the damage cap on pain and suffering in Maryland wrongful death lawsuit is $2.3 million (this includes a survival action).
+That cap is set to increase October 1, 2023.
+For wrongful death cases based on medical malpractice the cap on non-economic damages is $$1,093,750.

 FAQs Maryland Wrongful Death Deadlines